 2. Say No

 You have to assume the best in people, especially if you're trying to convince them to pay you anyway.
 You can practice ways to say "no" that include a choice for the other person to begin a more appropriate negotiation.
 You can recommend other professionals if you want to, as Zhang says, "ease the blow."
 Finally, you can point folks in the direction of some sort of resource that can potentially give them an option outside your services.
 An example would be if you're the kind of person who evaluates documents and résumés to send them a link to an online resource.
 You can imply that it's not as good as getting a professional opinion, but note that this is the best one can get for free.

-Zhang explores the topic of refusing these requests in her piece, which I've linked again at the bottom of this page.
-Check it out for more information.
+Zhang further explores the topic of refusing these requests in her piece, which you can read by clicking here.

 Sample Melbourne's best coffee without leaving an ecological footprint.